jvolheim/Projects/README.md

 # Projects by Justin Volheim
-Each project show here is linked to its respecitve readme description.
+Each project shown here is linked to its respecitve readme description.

 ## Machine Learning